 - 12.1 Financial and/or other non-financial support from Sport Ireland (including grant funding) may be withheld in whole or in part from a National Governing Body that is not in compliance with, or fails in the implementation of, these Rules, the Code or any International Standard. - 12.2 Recognition of a National Governing Body by Sport Ireland may be withdrawn or withheld from a National Governing Body that is not in compliance with, or fails in the implementation of, these Rules, the Code or any International Standard. - 12.3 Each National Governing Body shall report to Sport Ireland upon request on its compliance with, and/or implementation of, these Rules and shall provide to Sport Ireland all relevant documentation and information with such report.
+Failure by a National Governing Body to provide a report, documentation or information requested by Sport Ireland may be considered by Sport Ireland to

 &lt;sup>76 For example, the International Olympic Committee could establish rules which would require Disqualification of a team from the Olympic Games based on a lesser number of anti-doping rule violations during the period of the Games.
-This Article is not intended to impose an affirmative duty on Sport Ireland to actively monitor each National Governing Body for acts of non-compliance, but rather only requires Sport Ireland to take action when it becomes aware of such acts
+This Article is not intended to impose an affirmative duty on Sport Ireland to actively monitor each National Governing Body for acts of non-compliance, but rather only requires Sport Ireland to take action when it becomes aware of such acts be non-compliance by that National Governing Body with these Rules.